harleydutton/tabula-rasa/README.md

 <!--This assumes that there will also be a list of common skills included with each setting-->
 Rather than having a few attributes we could have a list of __mandatory skills__ for a setting.
 Every character would have to take some level in __all__ of these skills.

+### Outstanding problems
+THE RELATED SKILLS PROBLEM: how do you take new skills or make new characters in the system where skills level up independently?
+What if a character wants a skill similar to one of their existing skills but different?
+How do you make new characters or replacements when one dies in game?
+Elder scrolls leveling is messy...

+THE CRAFTING PROBLEM: Either items have numbers (NO) or magnitude of success has no bearing on the item being created.
+This is okay if the player creating the item is specific about what they want and this modifies the difficulty.

+THE WOUNDS AND DEATH PROBLEM: If we are saying MoS on attack rolls means you get to inflict bad flavor when does a character die?
+When they have a certain number of bad flavors?
+Who determines what flavor can be added to a character?
+Perhaps we should just have health?
+How do you determine when a character has accumulated enough flavor that they are unconsious or dead?
+This can probably be solved by saying "no giving immediately lethal flavor", "unconsious/downed characters can be coup de gra'ed", and adding a subjective system for when a character has a shit-pile of wounds they should probably go down.
+Not having source material makes combat messy...

 ## section definition
 1. definitions
 3. example